 We then poked two small holes in either side of the bottle, which was not as easy as we thought it would be because bottles are a lot more flimsy nowadays.

 Once we got the “handle” inserted into the bottom of the bottle, we went on to filling the bottle with the feed.
-Our chickens prefer crumbles.
-We kind of expecting getting the crumbles into the small bottle opening to be a laborious process, but, it was really simple.
+Our chickens prefer crumbles to pellets.
+We kind of expected getting the crumbles into the small bottle opening to be a laborious process, but, it was really simple.

-We used a plastic picture (shown below) and poured the feed into the bottle while holding it over the bag of feed.
+We used a plastic pitcher (shown below) and poured the feed into the bottle while holding it over the bag of feed.
 It only took a couple of minutes to do this part.

 Then we just screwed the feed part onto our bottle and viola!